 Your technicians need to know where the parts they need are stored and what type of inventory each shelf and bin holds.
 That’s why clear labelling is key.
 If you use a digital stock management system you may rely on barcodes, but your techs will need mobile apps to scan and read these so make sure you choose the right one.

-Some managers use a label maker to identify which shelves hold which materials, and also leave the original labelling on products so their technicians know what they’re grabbing.
+Some managers use a label maker to identify which shelves hold which materials, and also leave the original labeling on products so their technicians know what they’re grabbing.
 Clearly Inventory has a nice article on how to create labels that work, how to stick them so they stay in place, and how to label racks that move.

 4. Have you hired a storeroom/warehouse manager?